FelixdelasPozas/TranslucentMPlayer/readme.md

 - [Repository information](#repository-information)

 # Description
 Translucent MPlayer is a mplayer frontend for displaying a always-on-top, translucent, borderless and transparent to events (click-throught) video on the desktop.
+It requires an MPlayer executable.
+Some popular players (like SMPlayer) comes with a suitable MPlayer that can be used with Translucent MPlayer.
+If you don't have one you can download one from the [official MPlayer website](http://www.mplayerhq.hu).

 ## Options
-It's not a full featured frontent supporting only a minimal set of options:
+Translucent MPlayer it's not a full featured frontent, it only supports a minimal set of options:
 * Brightness, contrast, hue, saturation and gamma configuration for video display.
 * Video opacity configuration.
 * Playlist support.